jengelhart0/distributed-bulletin-board-csci-5105/README.md

 ## Server Structure

 The remote messaging server has more moving parts.
-Upon initialization, the server creates a Coordinator singleton, which serves as the gateway/dispatcher for the system.
+Upon initialization, the server creates a Dispatcher singleton, which serves as the gateway/dispatcher for the system.

-### Coordinator
+### Dispatcher

-The Coordinator is constructed to perform as little work as possible, so as to avoid being a bottleneck for the system.
+The Dispatcher is constructed to perform as little work as possible, so as to avoid being a bottleneck for the system.
 Whenever a client Join()s, it adds that client's map that maps IP/Port to a ClientManager for that Client.
 When a subsequent remote invocation for that client arrives, it simply looks up the ClientManager for that client, creates a new task for that ClientManager on the task queue, and immediately returns success or failure to the client.